binqing/code_path_homework/README.md

 Description:

-* A stored XSS vulnerability is found at /green/public/contact.php where anyone can submit feedback on the feedback form.
-* Attacker can inject an XSS in the site's feedback form.
+* A stored XSS vulnerability is found at /green/public/contact.php where attackers can inject an XSS in the site's feedback form.
 * Injected XSS command:
 ```
     <script>alert('Jasmine found the XSS!');</script>